 What is Credit Worthiness and How is it Evaluated?

 Creditworthiness is a valuation performed by lenders to determine a person’s eligibility to borrow money.
 Most lenders use your FICO score in combination with your current income, your current level of debt, and how much of your available credit you currently use.
-Having credit cards with minimal or no balance impact your credit worthiness differently than if your cards have balances near their maximum limit.
+Having credit cards with minimal or no balance impacts your credit worthiness differently than if your cards have balances near their maximum limit.

 What is a Down Payment and How Much Will it Be?

 A down payment is a portion of a home’s purchase price that you pay with your own funds.
 The amount you will ultimately need will depend on the purchase price and the mortgage program you decide to use as different home loan programs have different down payment requirements.
-Additionally First Time Home Buyer programs are often available that provide down payment or closing cost assistance grants, tax credits or other features that may help you achieve your down payment faster.
+Additionally, First Time Home Buyer programs are often available that provide down payment or closing cost assistance grants, tax credits, or other features that may help you achieve your down payment faster.

-What are FHA, USDA, VA, Fannie Mae, Freddie Mac and all those acronyms?
+What are FHA, USDA, VA, Fannie Mae, Freddie Mac, and all those acronyms?